natgo/wt-wiki-scraper/wikitext-transpiled/ground/Toldi%20IIA.md

 {{Specs-Tank-Weapon|2}}
 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|34/40M (8 mm)}}
 The Toldi IIA has a coaxial 8 mm 34/40M machine gun, excellent for eliminating the crew of open-topped vehicles such as SPAAs and SPGs.
-However, it is not very useful against more armoured tanks because it fails to inflict any damage.
+However, it should not be used against more armoured tanks as it won't penetrate them.

 {| class="wikitable" style="text-align:center" width="50%"
 |-